asianirish/AI-Ronaut/oaic/README.md

 ## Usage

+After successfully building the project, you need to set an environment variable called OPENAI_API_KEY with the value of the key obtained from the OpenAI API.
-After successfully building the project, you can integrate it into the AI-Ronaut GUI client or any other application that requires access to the OpenAI API.
+You can integrate this project into the AI-Ronaut GUI client or any other application that requires access to the OpenAI API.

 ## License